 Example of extracting XML parsed data elements using the Assign node

-It is required to have a basic understanding of the E4X scripting language in order to extract parsed XML data elements.
+To extract parsed XML data elements, you must have a basic understanding of the E4X scripting language.
 Reference sources for E4X are available through the Internet.

-This section provides an example of extracting XML data.
+This is an example of extracting XML data:

 <purchaseOrder>